-Imodium is sometimes used in dogs to help with runny stools but as with any medication, it's prudent for dog owners to understand exactly what they are giving their dog.
+Imodium is sometimes used in dogs to help with runny stools, but as with any medication, it's prudent for dog owners to ask a vet prior to administering and understand what you are giving to them.
 Knowing how Imodium works and whether or not there are potential side effects can help prevent any surprises later on.

 What Is Imodium?